okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/directory-coexistence/lab-3-generic-database/index.md

 In both cases, Okta can import hashed passwords for users if the hash is one that  [Okta supports](/docs/reference/api/users/#hashed-password-object).
 If Okta does not support the hash, it does not import the user's password.
 However, you can use the [Okta Password Inline Import Hook](/docs/reference/password-hook/) to import user records that use an unsupported hash type, without requiring that the user resets their password.

-> **Note:** Just-in-time migration is not supported in this scenario.
+> **Note:** Just-in-time migration isn't supported in this scenario.

 In this tutorial, you'll walk through the second of these migration options.
 Specifically, you'll:

 1. [Set up the start scenario](#set-up-the-start-scenario).
-   Start a simple OIDC-based web application in a docker container that authenticates its user against a generic database server you have started in a second docker container.
-At this point, Okta is not involved in the authentication flow.
+   Start a simple OIDC-based web application in a Docker container that authenticates its user against a generic database server you have started in a second Docker container.
+At this point, Okta isn't involved in the authentication flow.
 1. [Import users into Universal Directory with the Users API](#import-users-into-universal-directory-with-the-users-api).
    Run a script that queries the database for user information and then imports the users into Universal Directory with the Users API.
 1. [Update the application to use Universal Directory](#update-the-application-to-use-universal-directory).